TheGrayDot/mpqcli/README.md

 ### Search and extract files on Linux

-The `mpqcli` tool has no native search feature - instead it is designed to be integrated with other, extenal operating system tools.
+The `mpqcli` tool has no native search feature - instead, it is designed to be integrated with other, external operating system tools.
 For example, `mpqcli list` can be "piped" to `grep` in Linux or `Select-String` in Windows Powershell to perform searching.

 The following command lists all files in an MPQ archive, and each filename is filtered using `grep` - selecting files with `exe` in their name, which is then passed back to `mpqcli extract`.
 The result: search and extract all `exe` files.